Michael and I flew into Los Angeles International Airport LAX, May 16, 2009. We changed planes in Denver and flew over the Grand Canyon.

 I reserved a room for 5 nights at the Best Western Media Center Inn in "beautiful downtown Burbank," as Johnny Carson called it.
 We were near the NBC Studios.

 Michael and I were in bed when the building shook.
 It was an earthquake: Michael's second, my first.
 It was on the news.

 We had tickets for Jay Leno and the Tonight Show.
 I was surprised when they arrived in my mailbox.
 Michael said it put the icing on the cake!
 There were 2 tapings, and we saw them both.
 We stayed in line several hours to make sure we got in.
-Cameron Diaz and Terry Bradshaw were guests.
 The announcer brought people on stage to warm up the audience.
 I sang "Dancing Queen" by ABBA, and the crowd went wild!
-We ate at the Outback.
-The Tonight Show was taped in Burbank at the NBC Studios.
+The Tonight Show was taped at the NBC Studios in Burbank.

 I tried to structure the 2009 trip like the ones before it.
 We concentrated on Hollywood, Burbank, Beverly Hills & Malibu.
 We got pictures of the Kodak Theatre, where the Academy Awards are given.
 Michael knew about it.
 Grauman's Chinese Theatre is there.
-It was nice to stroll down the Hollywood Walk of Fame with my son 31 years later.
+It was nice to stroll down the Hollywood Walk of Fame with my son 31 years after I had done it.
 Michael took a picture of Leno's star.

 Michael wanted to see Laguna Beach because of the TV show.
-We drove down the Pacific Coast Highway to Laguna and returned to Burbank on I-5.
+We drove down the Pacific Coast Highway to Laguna and returned to Burbank on Interstate 5.
 We saw the Pacific Ocean.